 - Don’t try to completely fix the poking wire.
 Just try to move it to a position that is more comfortable for you.
 Pushing the wire closer to your teeth or under the archwire if possible.

 - Using a pencil eraser can be successful when working with thinner wires.
 It may not be helpful should you experience problems with a larger archwire.

 Schedule an Appointment with Your Orthodontist as Soon as Possible

 These solutions are intended to provide temporary relief.
 They are not meant to be permanent fixes.
 After you have fixed your poking orthodontic wire, call Reddick Orthodontic’s office and explain the situation.
 They may schedule you for an emergency appointment or, if it isn’t too far away, they may have you wait until your next scheduled appointment.

-If you have any questions about how to fix a poking orthodontic wire, feel free to call Reddick Orthodontics.
+If you have any questions about how to fix a poking orthodontic wire, feel free to call Melbourne Orthodontics.
 Our staff will gladly help you or answer any questions you may have.